 The UK card payment market continues to grow with new participants joining regularly.
 This can increase the risk of reducing profit margins by having to meet competitors pricing.
-Pixxles is aware of this risk and aims to address this via releasing innovative products which will create brand recognition and strong customer satisfaction, allowing us not to compete on price but on service and product.
+Pixxles is aware of this risk and aims to address this via providing industry-leading customer support in addition to releasing innovative products which will create brand recognition.
+This will allow us not to compete on price but on service and product.